Professor Jonathan Hanley

 Jonathan Hanley, Professor of Molecular Neuroscience

 Learning and the formation of memories involves alterations in neural circuitry, brought about by changes in synaptic strength, which are in turn underpinned by changes in the molecular machinery of synapses.
-We use a range of biochemical, molecular and imaging techniques, and we collaborate with electrophysiologists for analysing synaptic function.
+We use a range of biochemical, molecular and imaging techniques, and we collaborate with electrophysiologists for analysing synaptic function and with behavioural neuroscientists to investigate memory processes.
 We study three aspects of synaptic plasticity: AMPA receptor trafficking, dendritic spine morphogenesis and the control of protein translation by microRNAs.
+In recent years, the main focus has been on miRNA systems in the control of gene expression that in turn regulates AMPARs or spines.

-Dendritic spines are highly specialized subcellular compartments that contain the postsynaptic protein machinery of most excitatory synapses.
+Dendritic spines are specialized subcellular compartments that contain the postsynaptic protein machinery of most excitatory synapses.
 They concentrate and compartmentalise biochemical signals such as Ca2+, and synaptic protein machinery such as neurotransmitter receptors, providing the synaptic specificity required for plasticity.
-Changes in synaptic strength correlate with corresponding changes in dendritic spine size, and possibly shape.
+Changes in synaptic strength correlate with corresponding changes in dendritic spine morphology.
 LTD stimuli result in spine shrinkage and retraction, whereas LTP leads to the formation of new spines, or the growth of existing ones.

-Long-term changes in synaptic efficacy that underlie the persistent formation of memories require changes in the synthesis of synaptic proteins by the activity-dependent regulation of local translation of mRNA in dendrites close to synapses.
-A role for microRNAs (miRNAs) in this process has recently become the subject of much attention.
+Long-term changes in synaptic efficacy that underlie the persistent formation of memories require changes in the synthesis of synaptic proteins by the activity-dependent regulation of local translation of mRNA in dendrites close to synapses via microRNAs (miRNAs).
 MiRNAs are small, noncoding endogenous RNA molecules that repress the translation of target mRNAs through complementary binding in the transcript 3’-untranslated region (3’-UTR).
 A number of miRNAs have been shown to be involved in specific forms of learning and memory, and dysfunction of miRNAs is implicated in neurological and neuropsychiatric diseases including Alzheimer’s, Huntington’s and Schizophrenia.

-Argonaute (Ago) proteins associate with miRNAs as well as numerous additional proteins in RNA-induced silencing complexes (RISCs) to direct translational repression of target mRNAs.
-We are investigating how the induction of synaptic plasticity affects this process, by studying the dynamics of RISC protein-protein interactions, how they are regulated (phosphorylation, direct binding of Ca2+, etc.) and their impact on synaptic structure and function.
-In a current project, we have found that the interaction between Ago2 and key RISC components including GW182 are increased by Ago2 phosphorylation in response to the induction of LTD. This mechanism leads to increased translational repression of key proteins involved in synaptic structure, and hence causes spine shrinkage (see diagram; Rajgor et al, 2018, EMBO Journal).
+Argonaute (Ago) proteins associate with miRNAs as well as numerous additional proteins in the RNA-induced silencing complex (RISC) to direct translational repression of target mRNAs.
+We are investigating how the induction of synaptic plasticity affects this process by studying the dynamics of RISC protein-protein interactions, how they are regulated (e.g. by phosphorylation or direct binding of Ca2+) and their impact on synaptic structure and function.
+We have demonstrated that the interaction between Ago2 and RISC components including GW182 and DDX6 are increased by Ago2 phosphorylation at S387 in response to the induction of LTD. This mechanism leads to increased silencing of genes involved in synaptic structure and function (see diagram; Rajgor et al, 2018, EMBO Journal; Perooli et al, 2024, Scientific Reports).
+We are also interested in how these mechanisms of RISC regulation are affected in pathologies such as Alzheimer's.

 Group members